TO EXPLORE, TO CREATE, TO COMMUNICATE

 start arts programming and community outreach through theatre at the church,

-invited Rey-Rey to give a presentation to the vestry.
-The vicar, wardens, and vestry of Holy Trinity Church, Inwood
+invited Rey-Rey to give a presentation to the Vestry.
+The Vicar, Wardens, and Vestry of Holy Trinity Episcopal Church, Inwood

 approved the program and The Pied Piper Children’s Theatre of NYC (PPCT)

-presented its first production, SNOW WHITE AND THE SEVEN DWARFS, in October
+presented its first production, Snow White and the Seven Dwarves, in October

 1999 with a cast of 27 children ages 5 to 13.
 Since then, over five hundred and fifty children have participated